-Joemeek FloorQ: Joemeek has long been known for their rackmount signal processors, but they just recently began making pedals.
-This one includes the exact same compression circuit that's in their recent rack units such as the MC2, plus a preamp stage.
+Joemeek FloorQ: Joemeek has long been known for their rackmount signal processors, but they began making pedals a couple years ago.
+This one includes the exact same compression circuit that's in their modern rack units such as the MC2, plus a preamp stage.

 The preamp stage is engaged at all times, whether the compressor is switched on or off, so this pedal acts as a very good buffer for strengthening a long signal chain.
 It also has enough clean gain available to fully drive a power amp by itself.
 The "Input" knob controls the preamp gain, so this will also control the level of your signal when the compression is bypassed.
 The "Output" knob controls the amount of make-up gain that is applied when the compression is engaged.